 Although the park is open at all times, the monumental zone is time bound.
 The timing varies and notably, the last entry is one hour prior to the closing time.

+The Park Guell is open daily from 9:30 AM to 7:30 AM.
 Park Guell Barcelona is open all the year round, including December 25th, May 1st and other international holidays.

 Park Guell Entrance

 Located on Carmel Hill in Barcelona, Park Guell Barcelona has three entrances namely, Carrer de Larrard, Carretera del Carmel, nº 23 and Sant Josep de la Muntanya.